-A bachelor's degree in film prepares students for a variety of careers, including director, editor, multimedia artist, animator, technician, and writer.
-The top colleges that offer film degrees use a combination of theory and practice to teach students how to analyze and understand film history -- while also developing the practical knowledge and skills necessary to producing their own work.
+Students who earn a bachelor's degree in film prepare for a variety of careers, including director, editor, multimedia artist, animator, technician, and writer.
+The top colleges that offer film degrees use a combination of theory and practice to teach students how to analyze and understand film history while also developing the practical knowledge and skills necessary to produce their own work.

 - Camera Operator

-Camera operators work in broadcast studios and on film or television sets.
-They typically work full time and often on location, coordinating with directors to adjust their equipment to fulfill the creative vision of the project.
+Camera operators work in broadcast studios and on film and television sets.
+They often work on location, coordinating with directors to adjust their equipment to fulfill the creative vision of the project.
 Camera operators typically hold a bachelor's degree in film or a related field.

 - Film and Video Editor

 Film and video editors use computer software programs to cut and present recorded material according to the director's artistic vision.
-Editors organize shots in a database, often working in teams to complete assignments.
-Film and video editors tend to work full time and often put in additional overtime.
-Some work is tied to particular projects so that when production ends, editors must seek new work.
+Editors organize shots in a database, working in teams to complete assignments.
+Film and video editors frequently work overtime.
+Some work is tied to particular projects; when production ends, editors may need to seek new work.

 - Multimedia Artists and Animators

-Multimedia artists and animators do technical post-production work, creating both animated movies and special effects.
-In addition to a bachelor's in film or other fine art, employers require strong computer proficiency and a portfolio or demo reel that showcases the applicant's skills.
+Multimedia artists and animators do technical postproduction work, creating animated movies and special effects.
+In addition to a bachelor's in film or a similar degree, employers require strong computer proficiency and a portfolio or demo reel that showcases an applicant's skills.
 Students interested in multimedia artist careers should augment their bachelor's degree studies with courses in computer graphics.

 Master's Degree in Film

 Earning a master's degree in film may make the road to an executive career in film easier.
-Students in the top film master's degree programs can choose concentrations like screenwriting or directing, preparing them for leadership roles in the industry.
-In these programs, students gain advanced skills in film aesthetics, storyboarding, and film theory, plus practical knowledge in production technique and business strategy.
+Students in the top film master's degree programs can often choose a concentration, like screenwriting or directing, preparing them for leadership roles in the industry.
+In these programs, students gain advanced skills related to film aesthetics, storyboarding, and film theory.
+They also develop practical knowledge concerning production techniques and business strategies.

 - Art Director